 The Testimony of Witnesses

-15 One witness shall not rise up against a man for any iniquity, or for any sin that he commits.
+15 One witness shall not rise up against a man for any iniquity or for any sin that he commits.
 At the mouth of two witnesses, or at the mouth of three witnesses, a matter shall be established.
-16 If an unrighteous witness rises up against any man to testify against him of wrongdoing, 17 then both the men, between whom the controversy is, shall stand before the Lord, before the priests and the judges who shall be in those days; 18 and the judges shall make diligent inquisition; and if the witness is a false witness, and has testified falsely against his brother, 19 then you shall do to him as he had thought to do to his brother.
+16 If an unrighteous witness rises up against any man to testify against him of wrongdoing, 17 then both the men, between whom the controversy is, shall stand before the Lord, before the priests and the judges who shall be in those days, 18 and the judges shall make diligent inquisition, and if the witness is a false witness and has testified falsely against his brother, 19 then you shall do to him as he had thought to do to his brother.
 So you shall remove the evil from among you.
 20 Those who remain shall hear, and fear, and will never again commit any such evil among you.
 21 Your eyes shall not pity: life for life, eye for eye, tooth for tooth, hand for hand, foot for foot.

 29 As he was praying, the appearance of his face was altered, and his clothing became white and dazzling.
 30 Two men were talking with him, who were Moses and Elijah, 31 who appeared in glory, and spoke of his departure, which he was about to accomplish at Jerusalem.

 32 Now Peter and those who were with him were heavy with sleep, but when they were fully awake, they saw his glory, and the two men who stood with him.
 33 As they were parting from him, Peter said to Jesus, “Master, it is good for us to be here.
-Let’s make three tents: one for you, one for Moses, and one for Elijah,” not knowing what he said.
+Let’s make three tents: one for you, one for Moses, and one for Elijah,” not knowing what he was saying.

 34 While he said these things, a cloud came and overshadowed them, and they were afraid as they entered into the cloud.